adnguyen/Notebooks_and_Protocols/2018_notebook.md

 2018-01-11 update: [done here](http://adnguyen.github.io/demos/2018-01-10_simulate_perf_curves.html); look identical to my figures

+For standardizing variables, seems like the consensus is no, unless you're comparing with other predictive models: [1](https://stats.stackexchange.com/questions/89162/standardizing-inputs-for-cart),[2](https://stats.stackexchange.com/questions/51523/log-transformation-in-cart-analysis/51534#51534)

 ### Take home:

 think about how to write the patterns of perf curves and how it maps to the loadings.
 Look back at Kingsolver et al. 2015 and see how he writes it.